CiscoSecurity/tr-05-serverless-logrhythm/README.md

 [![Gitter Chat](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg)](https://gitter.im/CiscoSecurity/Threat-Response "Gitter Chat")

-# Docker Relay Template (Cisco Hosted)
+# LogRhythm Relay (Cisco Hosted)

-Generic Docker Relay template not bound to any real third-party Cyber Threat Intelligence service provider.
+A Cisco SecureX Relay implemented using [LogRhythm](https://logrhythm.com/) as a third-party Cyber Threat Intelligence service provider.

-**NOTE.** The template aims to show the general structure for future implementations.
-It also provides a couple of utility functions that might be handy.
-Keep in mind that the main idea here is to just give you a hint of a possible approach rather than enforcing you to do everything exactly the same way.

 The Relay itself is just a simple application written in Python that can be easily packaged and deployed in docker container.

+The code is provided here purely for educational purposes.

 ## Rationale

 - We need an application that will translate API requests from SecureX Threat Response to the third-party integration, and vice versa.
-- We need an application that can be completely self contained within a virtualized container using Docker.
+- We need an application that can be completely self-contained within a virtualized container using Docker.

 ## Testing (Optional)